-(vi) The operator must quarantine or test all members of a group shelter if a member of the group shelter develops symptoms of COV-ID-19, as directed by the local health agency.
+(vi) The operator must quarantine or test all members of a group shelter if a member of the group shelter develops symptoms of COVID-19, as directed by the local health agency.

-(g) Clean and disinfect surfaces.
+(f) Clean and disinfect surfaces.
 The operator must: